Best 20+ New Year’s Vegan Family Meals

 SIDES / SAUCES

 1. The Original Arabic Hummus — The word Hummus is an Arabic word meaning “Chickpeas”.
 It is an Arab dip or spread that is made from chickpeas that have been cooked, then blended with tahini (a paste from sesame seeds), lemon juice, garlic and salt.
-It is vegan, gluten-free, high in fibre, protein and truly delicious!
+It is vegan, gluten-free, high in fiber, protein and truly delicious!
 By Maninio.

 2. Arabic Babaghanoush — Take Baba Ganoush, which is what in America and in lots of other countries is used to describe baked eggplants with spices.
 It does not have tahini but smoked Aubergine mixed with onions, tomatoes and other veggies.
 But actually, there is another similar dish called Moutabal.
 It’s smokier, contains tahini, aubergines and sometimes, cumin.
 By Maninio.